victoriav93/jekyll-now/events.md

 -------------------------------------------------------------------------

 ### Make Some Noise!
-Hands-on Electronic
-## Music at the Creator Space avec
+Hands-on Electronic: Music at the Creator Space avec

 ---------------------------------------------------------------------------

-### Getting Your Work Out There: Publishing
-## in the Open avec / with Jeanette Hatherill & Sarah Simpkin
+### Getting Your Work Out There: Publishing in the Open avec / with Jeanette Hatherill & Sarah Simpkin